wang-leqi/info201-final-project/README.md

 2. What is the relationship between smoking rates and the number of smokers?

-3. What are the retailer names of each cities in California?
+3. What is the distrubution of Tobacco Retailers in California？

 # Finding Data